 Dr. Valeria Pizarro is a Senior Scientist at the Perry Institute of Marine Science and has joined The Bahamas Coral Innovation Hub project, which aims to scale and improve the restoration of Bahamian coral reefs.
 She started studying coral reefs in her natal Colombia at the island in San Andrés while doing her masters, where she focused on brain coral population dynamics.
 After that Dr. Pizarro worked on the design and implementation of the Seaflower Marine Protected Area System (Western Caribbean) and started her doctorate studies at Newcastle University (UK) on Caribbean coral connectivity.
 During this time her interest on coral restoration began and since 2007 she has worked on different aspects of coral restoration, including developing the coral restoration protocol for Colombian coral reefs.

-Additionally, Valeria has extensive experience on other coastal marine ecosystems such as mangroves and seagrasses.
+Dr. Pizarro was a professor at the Jorge Tadeo University (Colombia) for seven years, teaching undergraduates and graduate students.
+She also has extensive experience on other coastal marine ecosystems such as mangroves and seagrasses.
 Her other interests are marine policy, community engagement and biodiversity offsets.
-During the last 6 years Valeria has been an advocate of a Colombia reef named Varadero, which could be dredged for a new shipping channel at Cartagena.
-Her campaign to safe this reef has included the nomination of the reef as a Hope Spot (Mission Blue).
+During the last 6 years, Dr. Pizarro has been an advocate of a Colombia reef named Varadero, which could be dredged for a new shipping channel at Cartagena.
+Her campaign to save this reef has included its nomination as a Hope Spot (Mission Blue).